Social media is no longer an optional marketing channel -- it's a necessary one.

 Again, timing is everything.
 This infographic lays out the best and worst times to post on each major network.
 You should save this infographic for referencing when you schedule your social media posts.

 Books are my favorite way to learn.
-Many experts agree that if you read a book a week, on your area of expertise, for 5 years, you will have the equivalent of a PhD on the subject.
-That may or may not be true, but reading books from the experts definitely doesn't make you a worse marketer.
-Here's some books to get you started:
+Many experts agree that if you read a book a week, on your area of expertise, for 5 years, you will have the equivalent of a Ph.D. on the subject.
+That may or may not be true, but reading books from the experts definitely

 This book covers the specific application of social marketing to B2B companies, to leverage social media to drive leads and revenue.

-You've got to read this book by the legendary former Chief Evangelist of Apple.
-Guy is one of the pioneers of social and content marketing, and this book is filled with expert advice from one of the best.
+You've got to read this book by the legendary former Chief Evangelist of Apple, Guy Kawasaki.
+He's one of the pioneers of social and content marketing, and this book is filled with expert advice from one of the best.

 This book is supposed to be for busy marketers who need to get the basics of Twitter down quickly.
-This book shows you how to connect and start creating meaningful connections in less than two hours.
+It shows you how to connect and start creating meaningful connections in less than two hours.

-Gary gives insight into how he uses a conversational, reactionary approach to engaging his audience.
-He gives concrete, visual examples of great social marketing, and not so great as well.
+Gary Vaynerchuk gives insight into how he uses a conversational, reactionary approach to engaging his audience.
+He gives concrete, visual examples of great social marketing, as well as not-so-great ones.

 One of my mentors taught me to read children's books on a subject if I just couldn't grasp a concept.
-This principle gave birth to the "Explain It Like I'm 5," movement.
-Sometimes you just need it broken down like you're a dummy.
+That principle gave way to movements like "Explain It Like I'm 5."
+And, sometimes you just need it broken down like you're, well, less than an expert on the topic, to put it gently.
 If that's you, this book is valuable.
-Go ahead and buy it, we won't call you dummy.
+Go ahead and buy it -- we won't call you dummy.

 This list is massive, I know, and there's no way to consume all these resources in the next week.
 But if you set yourself to learning every day, every week, every month, every year, you'll eventually be the one writing the books that help others learn social marketing.